Carlos Correa gives the Astros the first lead of the ALCS against the Yankees (VIDEO)

 More MLB Videos

-Carlos Correa opens up the scoring in the ALCS against the Yankees
+Carlos Correa on knocking in the opening run of the ALCS

 15 mins ago